Abstract:

 −1 KT and 0.5 mg·L

-−1 NAA demonstrated favorable effects on rhizome proliferation and differentiation, with a leaf transparency variegation retention rate 94.54%.
-The MS3 medium supplemented with the combination of 0.1~0.2 mg·L
+−1 NAA demonstrated favorable effects on the proliferation and differentiation of rhizomes, with the leaf transparency variegation retention rate of 94.54%.
+The MS3 medium supplemented with the combination of 0.1-0.2 mg·L

 −1 6-BA and 1.0 mg·L

-−1 NAA were found to be more suitable for seedling strengthening and rooting, and a mixture of fine bark and perlite in a 4∶1 ratio was identified as an effective transplanting substrate with higher survival rate.
-The tissue-cultured seedlings confirmed their strong genetic stability, with no DNA-level variations detected.
+−1 NAA were found to be more suitable for the seedling strengthening and rooting, and a mixture of fine bark and perlite in a 4∶1 ratio was identified as an effective transplanting substrate with higher survival rate.
+The tissue-cultured seedlings obtained by this method had strong genetic stability, with no DNA-level variations detected.